zihuahu/ccr-examples/containers/2_ApplicationSpecific/OpenSees/EXAMPLES.md

 > Done!
 > ```

-The run procuded output files in a Data subdirectory
+The run produced output files in a Data subdirectory

 ```
 ls -l Data/